U.S. Bank Brokerage Account Review

 U.S. Bancorp Automated Investor

 The first option available to U.S. Bancorp Investments clients is Automated Investor.
 This is the company’s robo program.
 It uses a software program to trade ETFs with low expense ratios.
-There is no human financial planner attached to the account, which is why it has a very low fee.
-It is just 0.24% per year, which is much lower than what the company’s full-service managed account costs (as much as 2.05%).
-There is a $1,000 starting balance requirement to enroll in the robo program, which is also lower than a standard advisory account.
+There is no human financial planner attached to the account, which is why the program has a low advisory fee.
+It is 0.24% per year, while the minimum starting balance to enroll is $1,000.

-There are no commissions charged on ETF trades inside an automated account, so the asset-based fee represents the full cost of the account.
-Automatic rebalances and tax-loss harvesting are standard services that carry no additional charges.
+There are no commissions charged on ETF trades inside an automated account.
+Even so, the advisory fee is not the only cost of the account because underlying ETF expenses and certain other charges can still apply.
+Automatic rebalancing and tax-loss harvesting are standard services that do not carry an additional advisory fee.

 Examples of ETFs used in the program include: